 - thin lips form either aging or genetics

 How is the Procedure Done?
 Where is it Done?
 What is the Recovery Time?

-There are numerous techniques in enhancement or augmentation of lips, some permanent and some temporary.
+There are numerous techniques for enhancement or augmentation of lips, some permanent and some temporary.
 Dr. Proffitt individualizes each procedure.
 Most lip procedures are performed under local anesthesia in our office.

-Recently new implants with the consistency and texture of normal lip tissue are being used.
-In this procedure an implant is inserted into the lips through a small incision in the corner of the mouth.
+New implants with the consistency and texture of normal lip tissue are being used.
+In this procedure, an implant is inserted into the lips through a small incision in the corner of the mouth.
 This gives a more permanent result.
 Implants have a reported 96% satisfaction rate in the most recent study.
 As with all types of lip augmentation, some swelling is expected but is managed easily with ice.

 What are the Risks?